Does Facebook Suggest Friends Who Look at Your Profile?

 Here you can restrict people from looking you up via your email, phone number, as well as prevent any search engines from linking to your profile.

 You can also choose who can send you friend requests.
 Select this option and choose Friends of Friends.
-This will restrict people who are not friends of your friends from adding you to their friend list;
+This will restrict people who are not friends of your friends from adding you to their friend list; they will only be able to follow you.

 Also Read: